Zhengde Emperor Zhu Houzhao — A Controversial Monarch with Deviant Behaviors and Exceptional Achievements

 He had no sons, so his cousin Zhu Houcong was then supported to be the next emperor of the Ming Empire.

-Zhu Houzhao, the Zhengde Emperor, was documented quite controversial in the history of China.
+Zhengde Emperor Zhu Houzhao was documented as quite controversial in the history of China.

-Some thought he was ridiculous and unbelievable, because of his extremely deviant behaviors.
+Some thought he was ridiculous and unbelievable because of his highly deviant behaviors.

-Moreover, even many imperial censors were sometimes being quite disrespectful and critical, Zhengde Emperor barely got angry; he usually could stay reasonable and kind, and would just smile and let go.
+Moreover, when many imperial censors were disrespectful and critical, Zhengde Emperor was barely angry and always stayed reasonable, kind, and calm.

-Based on Zhu Houzhao's deviance and colorful life experiences, probably he had never cared what people would say or write about him at all.
+Based on his extraordinary and colorful life experiences, probably Zhengde Emperor had never cared what people would say or write about him.

 You Might Also Like: